Kickleo/sw5e/assets/catalog_v2/README.md

 prompt shared in the latest product discussion and focuses on a bilingual EN/FR sample covering a handful of entries per collection.

-> ⚠️ The current application still relies on the legacy `assets/catalog/` data.
-The new
-> files exist as reference material while the migration tooling and DTOs are built.
+These assets now power the application directly; the legacy `assets/catalog/` payloads have been retired from the build.

 ## File inventory